dev-uly/vanilla-syrup/README.md

 # vanilla-syrup 😋

-Make your [vanilla-extract](https://vanilla-extract.style/) responsive.
+Add a responsive flavor to your [vanilla-extract](https://vanilla-extract.style/) the easy way.
 This is a responsive wrapper for the [style](https://vanilla-extract.style/documentation/api/style/) API.

 🧪 Experimental
 🚧 WIP